WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 ### Use Case 3 - Bootstrapping Long-Term Identity: Creating a Record of Credit

-The systemic approach is to check first the Know Your Client and Anti-Money Laundering regulations of the jurisdiction or country that one aims to approach.
-Once the regulatory compliance identity criteria are established, establish the delta between the existing and demanded quality of credentials.
-Then build common processes for improving identity to a level that passes the KYC/AML tests; which are the barriers to accessing established financial services.

-Preserving low cost of access and progressive reputation are essential to maintaining accessibility.

-    - Darla doesn't have much money, has limited credit history.

-    - Darla gets access to a secure digital device.

-    - Darla signs up for an account.
-To grant universal access, she is not required to prove her legal identity and the cost of the account is $0.

-    - She earns money through work and is able to store these funds in a way that is associated with her account.
+Darla is a citizen of a G20 nation, but has limited credit history and possibly a fixed address.
+She can afford a secure digital device however, and through it, she can sign up for an account (whose marginal cost is close to zero).
+She would like to be able to store money with a bank or other institution and build a credit rating, but can't meet current minimum requirements set by the bank through conventional channels.

+    - To increase her network reputation
-    - To increase her network reputation, she voluntarily verifies her legal identity to comply with anti money laundering and know your customer laws (AML/KYC).
+      [why does this increase her network reputation?], she voluntarily verifies her legal identity to comply with anti money laundering and know your customer laws (AML/KYC).
 Note that this ideally comes after storing money in the account.
 Also, the mechanism for verification of legal identity should be the subject of several separate use cases.

-    - She makes payments for services at local merchants and online.
+    - She makes payments for services at local merchants [won't she be paying in person if they are local?] and online.

     - Her balance of funds and payment history information is stored in a way that is associated with the account.

     - A Creditor can ask her if her account history meets certain criteria.
 All of her purchase history should not be exposed.
-Creditor needs to be sure that the relevant information is not fradulent.
+Creditor needs to be sure that the relevant information is not fraudulent.

     - Local thieves and internet hackers are interested in knowing who in has funds - but they are not able to determine who in the community has funds.